addisonschleigh/CMPE131-Project/README.md

 - **Development Environment**: PyCharm

 ## Setup and Run
+In order to set up and run this program:
+1. Navigate to desired directory to clone directory
+2. Clone this directory (git clone https://github.com/addisonschleigh/CMPE131-Project.git)
+3. Make sure all extensions, as seen in requirements.txt, needed are installed
-In order to set up and run this program, be sure to use git clone to get the repository and use the files, then be sure that all extensions mentioned in requirements.txt are installed, and to run it, put python run.py (or python3 run.py) into the terminal
+4. Run program in the repository typing python run.py (or python3 run.py) into the terminal

 ## Screenshot of rendered page (This is after Login POST):
 <img width="1917" height="894" alt="Screenshot 2025-11-16 at 5 29 01 PM" src="https://github.com/user-attachments/assets/f409b36d-79a0-44f8-a952-d1fd45f4e571" />